isomerpages/edb-osp/_resources/4-national-day.md

 ### Catch the party of the year
 Viewing Singapore’s [National Day Parade 2020](https://www.ndp.gov.sg/whatshappening/bringing-ndp-to-our-homes/) online.
 Even better, organise a virtual watch party with friends and loved ones!

-### Got a birthday greeting?
+### Share your stories
-Join Singaporeans and friends of Singapore from all around the world in [penning birthday greetings](https://www.kudoboard.com/boards/KfOOT9pr?rid=b43b0215#view) for the little red dot!
+Join Singaporeans and friends of Singapore from all around the world in [sharing your stories](https://www.ndp.gov.sg/ourheartforsg/overview) for the little red dot!
+Share your reflections, your words of thanks, your hopes and aspirations.
+Share from your heart.
+Together, these make up our experience as a people: what we have gone through, and where we want to go!

 ### Celebrations around the world!
 Singapore communities everywhere are organising e-gatherings this August.
 Find one near you!